DataResponsibly/algorithmic-transparency-playbook/index.md

 <hr>

-This course is <href="https://doi.org/3544549.3574169" target="_blank">published</a> in the 2023 ACM CHI Conference on Human Factors in Computing Systems proceedings.
-A pre-cursor to this work was also <href="https://www.cambridge.org/core/journals/data-and-policy/article/think-about-the-stakeholders-first-toward-an-algorithmic-transparency-playbook-for-regulatory-compliance/10D7F194DB250DDF3A30471B5CEB9326" target="_blank">published</a> in _Data & Policy_.
+This course is <a href="https://doi.org/3544549.3574169" target="_blank">published</a> in the 2023 ACM CHI Conference on Human Factors in Computing Systems proceedings.
+A pre-cursor to this work was also <a href="https://www.cambridge.org/core/journals/data-and-policy/article/think-about-the-stakeholders-first-toward-an-algorithmic-transparency-playbook-for-regulatory-compliance/10D7F194DB250DDF3A30471B5CEB9326" target="_blank">published</a> in _Data & Policy_.

 This research was supported in part by NSF Awards No. 1934464, 1922658, 1916505, 1928614, and 2129076.